openstack/keystone/doc/source/configuration.rst

 be delegated, it is recommended that the supplied policy.v3cloudsample.json is used as a basis for creating a suitable production policy file.
-This example policy file also shows the use of an admin_domain to allow a cloud provider to enable cloud adminstrators to have wider access across the APIs.
+This example policy file also shows the use of an admin_domain to allow a cloud provider to enable cloud administrators to have wider access across the APIs.

 A clean installation would need to perhaps start with the standard policy file, to allow creation of the admin_domain with the first users within it.
-The domain_id of the admin domain would then be obtained and could be pasted into a modifed version of policy.v3cloudsample.json which could then be enabled as the main policy file.
+The domain_id of the admin domain would then be obtained and could be pasted into a modified version of policy.v3cloudsample.json which could then be enabled as the main policy file.

 .. _`adding extensions`: